-- To save the current configuration to the transmitter's internal memory: - a) Choose $Menu \rightarrow Configuration \rightarrow Save/Restore Config \rightarrow Save Config to Memory.$ - b) When prompted to load 1600 device configuration data from a file, click the on my 1600 device internal memory radio button. - c) Enter the name for this configuration file.
+- To save the current configuration to the transmitter's SD card as a backup file: - a) Choose Menu \rightarrow Configuration \rightarrow Save/Restore Config \rightarrow Save Config to Memory. - b) Enter the name for this configuration file.

-The configuration file is saved to internal memory as yourname.spare.
+The configuration file is saved to the transmitter's SD card as yourname. spare.